aanderse/LdapRecord.com/source/docs/user-management.md

 $user->save();
 ```

-> {note} It is wise to encapsulate saving your user in a try / catch block, so if it
+> It is wise to encapsulate saving your user in a try / catch block, so if it
 > fails you can determine if the cause of failure is due to your password policy.

 ### Setting Passwords